Switchback Travel (Chris Carter)

 What we don’t: Falls short of the Garmin Fenix 7 Pro in features.

-The Vertix series recently received small updates that improved heart rate monitoring and GPS accuracy.
+The Vertix series received some small updates that improved heart rate monitoring and GPS accuracy.
 However, the 2S still has its drawbacks: To start, Coros does not include location names on their maps, and you don't get turn alerts or turn-by-turn navigation.
 Second, music must be uploaded manually since Coros watches don't support streaming services.
-For $100 more, the Garmin Fenix 7 Pro Solar above offers improved navigation, music control, and improved battery life due to the addition of a solar panel, along with several other handy features like a built-in flashlight and sleep coach.
+For a higher cost, the Garmin Fenix 7 above offers improved navigation, music control, and improved battery life due to the addition of a solar panel, along with several other handy features like a built-in flashlight and sleep coach.
 In the end, the Vertix 2S certainly is a nice choice for Coros devotees looking for a rugged watch to take into extreme environments, but the Fenix 7 is the better all-around design, especially if you plan to use the mapping and music functions frequently.

 See the Coros Vertix 2S